 Each resident has his/her own bedroom and shares a living room and kitchen with one or two people.
 Some apartments have a shared bathroom; others have private baths.
 In addition to shared apartments, there are 27 one-bedroom units.
 One-bedroom vacancies are prioritized to people with specialized medical needs.

 We provide on-site social services for residents, including:

 - Information and referral to community resources

 - Entitlement program advocacy

 - Coordination of home care and medical services

 - Support groups

-Our social services staff serving our residents includes social workers, case managers and an activities coordinator.
+Our social services staff serving our residents includes social workers and an activities coordinator.

-On-site medical services are available to all residents through The Actors Fund’s Al Hirschfeld Free Health Clinic.
+Medical services are available to residents through The Friedman Health Center for the Performing Arts in Times Square.
 In addition, the Visiting Nurse Service of New York provides on-site evaluations to determine the individual medical needs of residents and arranges for all services and treatments.